Update - Oct. 10, 2020

 - Everyone who comes onto campus will be required to wear a mask.
 If you do not have a have a mask, we will supply you with one.

 - Please make arrangements to arrive 15 minutes early to your classes because there will be a temperature/ health station at the front entrance of each building to help keep you and the college community as safe as possible.
-The temperature/health station may be in a different location at the EWCHEC Center in Hutto, so please pay close attention to signs with further instructions.
+The temperature/health station may be in a different location at EWCHEC-Hutto, so please pay close attention to signs with further instructions.

 - If you have symptoms or exposure to the COVID-19 virus, please inform your professor(s) as soon as possible.